jellyfin-archive/jellyfin-docs/docs/user-docs/apps.md

 **[Yatse](https://www.yatse.tv/)**

-An Android remote control for Jellyfin with support for Chromecasts.
+A third party remote control for Jellyfin with support for Chromecast playback.
 Status: In Development

 ### Android TV